Nigel's Webspace - Galleries of English Football Cards 1965/66 - 1979/80

 The 1969/70 FK album notes: "Red haired outside left with a goalscoring reputation.
 Started as a part-timer with Stourbridge and joined Walsall in 1958.
 Hit 150 goals in 10 seasons including a spell with Newcastle and went to Palace in May 1968.
 Ht.
 5ft.
 8½in.
 Wt.12.0.".

 Rochdale (120), Crewe Alexandra (108), Plymouth Argyle (76), Stockport County(27), Blackburn Rovers (10), Chesterfield (12).
-Not known to have appeared in football cards of the period of this website.

 Ashton United, Liverpool (41), Bury (45), Rochdale (41).